ezioruan/tunny/README.md

 ##How do I give my workers state?

-The call to skank.CreatePool will generate a pool of SkankWorkers for you, and then assign each worker the closure argument to run for each job.
+The call to tunny.CreatePool will generate a pool of TunnyWorkers for you, and then assign each worker the closure argument to run for each job.
 You can, however, create these workers yourself, thereby allowing you to also give them their own state and methods.

 Here is a short example: